Plot Ideas: How to Discover a Blockbuster

 Because it references James Bond there will probably be over-the-top action, a ‘Bond girl’ and an evil villain.
 That’s the obvious bit.
 The twist is the Nazis.
 How would a James Bond style hero fight the Nazis?
 That’s the unusual.

 When I was shortlisted for the Terry Pratchett Award I went to the prize-giving and tried my high concept on several publishing industry veterans.
 They all said “I’d read that.”
 My high concept idea worked!
-And now A Kill in the Morning is scheduled to be published by Transworld, part of Penguin Random House, the biggest publishers in the world!
+And now A Kill in the Morning has been published by Transworld, part of Penguin Random House, the biggest publishers in the world!